-Increased efficiency leads to an overall improved quality of patient care.
+Increased efficiency leads to an overall improved quality of patient care, resulting in enhanced patient satisfaction.
 Outsourcing revenue cycle management allows health systems to provide better outcomes for patients by managing their bills more effectively.

 Doctors and nurses shouldn’t worry about how their clinic will pay for medical procedures.
 They should focus on patient care, and outsourcing RCM solutions will help.